Billionaire Burkle to join Sacramento Republic FC. Is a Major League Soccer spot next?

 Nagle said he would take on the role of a “senior executive” in the franchise and the lead local investor.

-Also joining the ownership team will be Matt Alvarez, a Los Angeles businessman who’s done previous deals with Burkle, according to Gumpert.
+Also joining the ownership team will be Matt Alvarez, a Los Angeles businessman who’s done previous deals with Burkle, according to team officials.

 It’s unknown how much money Burkle is prepared to pour into Republic FC.
-The MLS expansion fee is expected to cost $150 million, and Gumpert said the team’s proposed new stadium could run well over $250 million.
+The MLS expansion fee is expected to cost $150 million.
+Ben Gumpert, president and chief operating officer of Republic FC, said the team’s proposed new stadium could run well over $250 million.
 Along with the adjacent land development, the entire deal could come to nearly $1 billion, Gumpert said, although that would represent the combined resources of multiple investors, not just Burkle.

-Steinberg, reiterating earlier pledges by city officials, said the stadium construction will be privately financed.
+Steinberg said the stadium construction will be privately financed.
+But he said he will propose to the City Council that the city help out by creating an infrastructure financing district on the soccer stadium site and an adjacent 14 acres.
+That will allow the city to capture increased property tax revenues created by new development at the site to help pay for infrastructure improvements.

-Gumpert, however, said the team is talking with city officials about a possible public contribution to the infrastructure surrounding the stadium.
+He said he also will propose to the City Council that the city give the soccer group electronic billboard rights similar to what the city did for the new Kings ownership group several years ago.

 Garber visited the city in April 2016 and all but promised Sacramento a team.
 The MLS commissioner went so far as to say Republic FC might start playing at the major league level by 2020, and team officials and the city accelerated preparations for an MLS stadium at the railyard.